-\subsection{Robustness of the maximum iterations in MBP$_4$+ADOSD$_4$}
+\subsubsection{Robustness of the maximum iterations in MBP$_4$+ADOSD$_4$}

 Next, we demonstrate that the performance of ADOSD$_4$ remains robust even with variations in the maximum number of iterations in MBP$_4$.
-We note that in ADOSD$_4$, OSD-$w$ is invoked when HRSR fails.
+We note that in ADOSD$_4$, OSD-$w$ is invoked when RSR fails.
 As a result, the overall algorithm maintains high accuracy.
-However, the failures of the HRSR algorithm can impact the simulation time, as OSD-$w$ is significantly more time-consuming.

 Figure~\ref{fig:LCS175_iter} illustrates the performance of MBP$_4$+ADOSD$_4$ decoding for the [[175,7,7]] LCS code with varying maximum numbers of iterations, $\Tau =1,2,3, 4, 5, 100, 200$.
 The curve for $\Tau=4$ is already good enough and smooth.
 While increasing the number of iterations results in slightly improved performance, the curves converge closely around an LER of $2 \times 10^{-7}$ to $3 \times 10^{-7}$.